Vilnius Metro

 Vilnius Metro (Vilniaus metropolitenas) is a proposed rapid transit system in the Lithuanian capital Vilnius.
-Three lines are currently proposed to connect the busiest and most populous city districts.
-Its purpose is the relief of traffic congestion, which increased significantly in the 1990s and 2000s.
-In 2001 Mayor Artūras Zuokas requested international support for a feasibility study of the proposed system.
+Three lines have been proposed to connect the most bustling and densest city districts together.
+Its purpose is to address the notable decline of public transit usage's modal share and to relieve the significantly increased traffic congestion on the existing road infrastructure.

+Although test drilling for a proposed Vilnius Metro had been conducted along a 50 metre stretch of Gediminas Avenue near the city's main railway station during the Soviet era, the current proposal dates to 2001 then-Mayor Artūras Zuokas request for international feasibility study.
 The proposal was approved as part of the city's master plan by the Vilnius Municipal Council in 2002.
 Systra was chosen by the city as a study partner; the Scott Wilson Group conducted a public-private financing feasibility study during 2005 and 2006.